microsoft/Moonlit/LitePred/README.md

 ## Results and Predictors
-our prebuild predictors can be accessed [here](https://huggingface.co/fcq/pred_lite/tree/main)
+Our prebuild predictors can be accessed [here](https://huggingface.co/fcq/pred_lite/tree/main)

 ### (a)Selecting most similar kernel predictors from the whole knowledge pool